SandroMiguel/messenger-bot-witai-tutorial/README.md

 ```
 ![Screenshot](docs/img/heroku_01_deploy.gif)

-2. I have organized my chat bot into four major components: the server, the Facebook Messenger connector, the bot app, and the NLP service.
-It’s a good idea to make chat bots modular.
-You can progressively add more more components to make the bot understand language or locations but you should also be able to remove components and until only a web server is left.

 3. Deploy the bot to Heroku by running these command in Terminal inside the cloned git repo directory.
 A page should pop up meaning your app is ready.
 Be sure to remember the URL of your Heroku app.

 	```